cwcentral/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

-Here's the pipeline output of the short video component [link to my video result](./video_output.mp4) Here's the pipeline output of the project video component [link to my video result](./video_output_long.mp4)
+* Here's the pipeline output of the [short video component](./video_output.mp4)

+* Here's the pipeline output of the [project video component](./video_output_long.mp4)

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 In order to reduce false positives, I cropped the image to only report boxes from the car's view.
-I also only took cars that had heatmmaps of a certain size (>60x60).
+I also only took cars that had heatmmaps of a certain size (5000px or a rectangle of 50x100).
 Lastly, for the streaming video, I also used the previous image's heatmap to enhance the detection of a car since it is unlikely for a car to "jump" in location.
 This is expressed in section 81, starting at line 42 and line 71.

 ---